PermutaTriangle/Tilings/README.rst

   appear below all of the other points in the row, then separate this onto its own row.
-- ``obstruction inferral``: add obstructions that the requirements and obstruction of a tiling imply must be avoided
+- ``obstruction inferral``: add obstructions that the requirements and obstructions of a tiling imply must be avoided
 - ``fusion``: merge two adjacent rows or columns of a tiling, if it can be viewed as a single row or column with a line drawn between